barbecacov/yolov3.pytorch-1/README.md

 - [x] Evaluation on image
 - [ ] Training on user specified datasets
+  - [x] Loss function implementation
+  - [x] Visualize training process
+  - [ ] Tutorials of training from scratch
   - [ ] Metrics on evaluation result

 ### Not important